MarcoYLyu/MATH156-Finalproject/src/docs/workflow.md

     ![](../../graphs/random_forest.png)

-2. **Kernel Density Distribution**: It plots a kernel density estimate for both the actual sales and the predicted sales. below is such a plot for Random Forest.
+2. **Kernel Density Distribution**: It plots the kernel density estimates for both the actual sales and the predicted sales.
+Below is such a plot for Random Forest.
 The Gaussian kernel is chosen by default for the kernel density estimate.
 For more information about the plot, see [here](https://seaborn.pydata.org/generated/seaborn.kdeplot.html#seaborn.kdeplot).

     ![](../../graphs/random_forest_hist.png)